metapsy-project/metapsyDocs/content/general/_index.en.md

 - general

 ---
-Metapsy is a research project lead by the VU University Amsterdam (Prof. Pim Cuijpers).
+Metapsy is a research project led by the VU University Amsterdam (Prof. [Pim Cuijpers]()).
+The goal of Metapsy is to provide access to meta-analytic databases of clinical trials investigating the effect of psychological interventions (e.g. psychotherapy, preventive interventions, psychoeducation) on various mental disorders or mental health problems.

+Metapsy aims to provide a **unified framework** for all available meta-analytic data for these different indications:

+* The meta-analytic databases are